Chart Color Schemes

 Jannali shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Jannali has 34.6% of its residents aged 15 and above holding university qualifications, which is higher than the Australian average of 30.4%.
+University qualifications are held by 34.6% of residents aged 15+ in Jannali, slightly higher than the Australian average of 30.4%.
 Bachelor degrees are the most common at 22.8%, followed by postgraduate qualifications (8.2%) and graduate diplomas (3.6%).
-Vocational credentials are also prevalent, with 36.7% of residents aged 15 and above holding such qualifications, including advanced diplomas (13.9%) and certificates (22.8%).
+Vocational credentials are also prevalent, with 36.7% of residents aged 15+ holding such qualifications, including advanced diplomas (13.9%) and certificates (22.8%).

 Frequently Asked Questions - Education